- September 15, 2021

-You can also use Facebook live to help convince potential customers to invest in your products and services.
+You can also use Facebook Live to help convince potential customers to invest in your products and services.

-Tough Mudder is a prime example of a business who has used Facebook Live to allay the fears of undecided consumers and drive interest.
+Tough Mudder is a prime example of a business that has used Facebook Live to allay the fears of undecided consumers and drive interest.
 They anticipated the uncertainty of what to expect during Tough Mudder as a prime obstacle to people signing up.

 To counter this, they produced a live video of a Tough Mudder coach leading participants through a training course.
-By showing potential participants what to expect they were able to reduce nerves and push people to sign up, while simultaneously driving the excitement in those who were already onboard.
+By showing potential participants what to expect they were able to reduce nerves and push people to sign up, while simultaneously driving the excitement in those who were already on board.

 With 53 thousand views to date, their Facebook live video represents a creative way to both drive interest and encourage participation.